UmarFKhawaja/Recipe/main-courses/chicken-cacciatore.md

 * Heat the oil in a large non-stick frying pan.

-* Tip in the prosciutto and fry for about 2 mins until crisp.
+* Tip in the turkey bacon and fry for about 2 mins until crisp.

 * Remove with a slotted spoon, letting any fat drain back into the pan, and set aside.